benforcapita/payplusAssignment/README.md

      ```
 3. **Frontend Setup**:

-   -You after the first setus you can activate both front end and backend at the same time by :
+   - You after the first setus you can activate both front end and backend at the same time by :

-     ``` ```bash
+     ```bash
      npm start
      ```